IanCrane6/Pokemon-Visualization-Tool/README.md

 # Pokemon-Visualization-Tool
-A tool That recognizes pokemon in Pokemon Snap
+A tool that recognizes pokemon in Pokemon Snap